 We grate the tomatoes into a juicy pulp and toss it with garlic, olive oil, sherry vinegar, and plenty of salt and pepper.
 It tastes bright and garlicky, and it has all the tomatoes’ herbaceousness.
 We love the toasty, sweet depth the vinegar adds and how the salt complements the acids.
 Scoop it onto a piece of crispy, golden toast, and it’s addictive.

 Pan con tomate makes a splendid appetizer.
-It pairs beautifully with a red wine, and whether we make it for book group or happy hour, it’s always the first thing to run out — people are momentarily surprised by how simple and good it is, and then they just gobble it up.
+It pairs beautifully with a red wine, and whether we make it for a small get-together with the BFF’s family or our dinner with the in-laws, it’s always the first thing to run out — people are momentarily surprised by how simple and good it is, and then they just gobble it up.

 In fact, we sometimes like to make a double batch, just so we can have some left over for breakfast the next day.
 It’s out of this world with a fried egg!